 - Complete vendor information, including full name, address, tax identification number and a phone number where the vendor can be reached if questions arise.
-(If we do not already have the vendor in our system, we may require additional forms from the vendor, prior to the first payment.) - Description and amount of charges, properly dated for the period services were rendered. - Enough information from the entity overseeing the project for the CPC and Accounting to understand which CPC-funded project the invoice applies to.
+(If we do not already have the vendor in our system, we may require additional forms from the vendor, prior to the first payment.) - Description and amount of charges, properly dated for the period services were rendered - CPC Funding Project number clearly identified on each invoice.